 Pickett was born in Prattville, Alabama, the youngest of 11 children.
-He once called his mother "the baddest woman in my book, she used to hit me with anything, skillets, stove wood, one time I ran away and cried for a week.”
+He once called his mother "the baddest woman in my book; she used to hit me with anything, skillets, stove wood; one time, I ran away and cried for a week.”
 Pickett grew up singing in Baptist church choirs and eventually left to live with his father in Detroit.
-He began his musical career with The Falcons in the early 1959.
-Five years later he signed as a solo artist with Atlantic Records and recorded "In the Midnight Hour" (1965).
+He began his musical career with The Falcons in early 1959.
+Five years later, he signed as a solo artist with Atlantic Records and recorded "In the Midnight Hour" (1965).

-He also gave Stax Records, a bona fide hits "Mustang Sally", “634-5789”, "Funky Broadway" and "Land of 1000 Dances".
-By the early 1970s, Pickett had released several more hits, including a cover of "Hey Jude" and "Sugar, Sugar".
+He also gave Stax Records bona fide hits "Mustang Sally," “634-5789”, "Funky Broadway," and "Land of 1000 Dances".
+By the early 1970s, Pickett had released several more hits, including a cover of "Hey Jude" and "Sugar, Sugar."
 His last hit song was "Fire and Water" in 1972.
 Pickett was inducted into the Rock and Roll Hall of Fame in 1991.
-In 1993, he was convicted of drunk driving and sentenced to one year in jail after hitting an 86 year-old man with his car.
+In 1993, he was convicted of drunk driving and sentenced to one year in jail after hitting an 86-year-old man with his car.
 Pickett had been previously convicted of various drug offenses.

 After his release, he returned to the studio and received a Grammy nomination for the 1999 album It's Harder Now.
 Pickett died of a heart attack at a hospital near his Reston, Virginia home on January 19, 2006.